mckenzie-mm/nordic-api/README.md

 # Nordic Backend (.NET core web api)
 This is the dotnet back end built for the company 'Nordicmade'.
 The front end code uses Nextjs and is at https://github.com/mckenzie-mm/nordic-frontend.
-The dotnet backed code is shared between the "wwurm winery" website and the Charm Accessories websites.
-Different json files are used for each website and selected when the app is built.
+The dotnet backed code is identical for the "wwurm winery" and the Charm Accessories websites.
+Different json files are used for each website and are selected via configuration when the app is built.

 The app runs on an AWS container service (ECS).
 This was chosen instead of Kubernetes due to the lower cost and ease with which a demonstration setup could be configured with ECS.
 It is deployed with infra-structure as a code (CDK).
 It is currently deployed only in the Australian AWS region and will be slow to load in Europe/Norway.
 The CDK code used to deploy the dotnet and Nextjs is at: https://github.com/mckenzie-mm/ecs-nordic-cdk